junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 The demon possessing the bartender lets out a raspy laughter.
 "You will die, Clint Eastwood."

 "Huh, it's actually nice hearing people say that, you know.
 Leaving the name behind is sorta the point."
 Dean estimates the timing and the distance, swinging a stool at the foot of the closest demon girl, diving side way.
-Darla, the saloon girl cornered him the first day, yells angrily, eyes turning black.
+Darla, the saloon girl cornered him the first day, yells angrily, eyes turning black, swooping for him.

 "Sorry about that."
 Dean says, apologetically.
 Then, "Sam!
 Now!"